-A score of four or higher will grant credit for a specific course and credit.
-Students must submit their score report to the Student Records office for evaluation.
+A score of three or higher will grant credit for a specific course and credit.
+Students must contact CollegeBoard to request their score report be sent to the CBC Student Records office for evaluation.
 For further information about AP credits, contact the Student Records office.